Omar-p/learning-notes/aws/aws.md

 - BGP operates over tcp/179 - it's reliable and connection oriented.
 - it's not automatically configured. u need to configure peering between two AS manually.
   -
-- BGP is a path-vector protocol it exchange the best path to a destination between peers ... the path is called the ASPATH.
+- BGP is a path-vector protocol it exchanges the best path to a destination between peers ... the path is called the ASPATH.
   - it doesn't exchange every possible path to a destination. only the best path.
-  - it doesn't take into account the link speed or condition. it only take into account the number of hops.
+  - it doesn't take into account the link speed or condition. it only takes into account the number of hops.

 - iBGP = Internal BGP - Routing within an AS
 - eBGP = External BGP - Routing between AS
 - ![bgp](images/vpc/bgp.png)
-  - in case you want to prioritize longer path over shorter path you can prepand your AS number to the path. to make the shorter path longer.
+  - in case you want to prioritize longer path over shorter path you can prepend your AS number to the path. to make the shorter path longer.
   - BGP only advertise the best path to a destination. so the change will be propagated to other AS.

 ### Site-to-Site VPN